 If we identify information we can’t access without the aid of additional, more specialist help, the school is able to buy-in additional expertise from the LA.
 This includes access to Educational Psychologists and Specialist Teachers.

 How will my child be included in activities outside the classroom including school trips?

 Following the Equality Act 2010, all of our children have equal access to lunchtime and after school clubs which develop engagement with the wider curriculum.
 Where necessary, we make accommodations and adaptations to meet the physical and learning needs of our children.
 Class trips, including residentials, are part of our curriculum and we aim for all children to benefit from them.
 No child is excluded from a trip because of SEND, disability or medical needs.

 All pupils, including those with SEND are encouraged and selected to hold a variety of ambassador roles in school, such as Sports and Digital Ambassadors or lunchtime prefects, in order to develop self-confidence, independence and social skills.

 How will the school prepare and support my child when joining Bantock Primary School or transferring to a new school?

-We work closely with our local secondary schools to ensure a positive and effective transition for the children in Year 6 as they move into Year 7.
+We work closely with our local secondary schools in the Summer term to ensure a positive and effective transition for the children in Year 6 as they move into Year 7.